bumbleshoot/automate-habitica/README.md

 Automatically checks you into the [inn](https://habitica.fandom.com/wiki/Rest_in_the_Inn) if the current [boss](https://habitica.fandom.com/wiki/Boss) will do more than `MAX_PLAYER_DAMAGE` to you, or `MAX_PARTY_DAMAGE` to your [party](https://habitica.fandom.com/wiki/Party), or enough damage to [kill](https://habitica.fandom.com/wiki/Death_Mechanics) you or one of your party members.
 Checks you out of the inn otherwise.

 ### Auto Allocate Stat Points
 Stat points are automatically allocated to your chosen [stat](https://habitica.fandom.com/wiki/Character_Stats).
+Will allocate stat points to the primary stat of your [class](https://habitica.fandom.com/wiki/Class_System), if `auto` is chosen.

 ### Auto Purchase Gems
 Automatically purchases [gems](https://habitica.fandom.com/wiki/Gems) with [gold](https://habitica.fandom.com/wiki/Gold_Points) each month.
 Note that you must [cron](https://habitica.fandom.com/wiki/Cron) at least once during a month in order to buy gems for that month.
 Only [subscribers](https://habitica.fandom.com/wiki/Subscription) can run this automation.